-In it’s first instance, wood panelling was developed as a practicality.
+In its first instance, wainscoting was developed as a practicality.
 It provided insulation and covered up any damp that infiltrated cold stone walls.
 Yet, it was soon recognised as a decorative technique, adding detail and warmth to a room.
 In the 13th century, Henry III imported wood from Norway and used it to line rooms at Windsor Castle.
-As time went on, decorative panelling turned into a fine art.
+As time went on, decorative panelling, or wainscoting, turned into a fine art.

 Linen-fold panelling was a decorated and embellished style that became popular in the 15th century.
 Boiserie panelling, which is ornate and intricately carved, became favored in French interior design in the late 17th century.
-This type of panelling lined walls, doors, cupboards and shelves and great examples of this style can be found at Hampton Court Palace in Richmond.
+This type of panelling lined walls, doors, cupboards and shelves influenced the wainscoting style and e can be found at Hampton Court Palace in Richmond.

-During the English Renaissance, wood panelling became simpler in design.
+During the English Renaissance, wood panelling became simpler in design, marking a semblance to the wainscot style.
 In grand houses, applied pilasters appeared to provide an architrave which elegantly concealed the join between panels.
 Applied pilasters then became a common feature of classical Georgian interior architecture, punctuating walls to emphasise window positions and bring structure to a large space.

-Furthermore, during the 18th century, a new panelling style came into fruition: Wainscot panelling.
-Product of Danish Wainscot Oak, this panelling was charactersied by only covering the lower section of a wall, leaving a dado above.
-Wainscot Oak produced large, knot-free boards that were attractive and easy to work with, making it more favorable than oak grown in Britain.
+During the 18th century, a new panelling style came into fruition: Wainscot panelling.
+Danish Wainscot oak panelling was characterised by only covering the lower section of a wall, leaving a dado above rather than floor to ceiling, or indeed the ceiling as well.
+Wainscot oak produced large, knot-free boards that were attractive and easy to work with, making it more favorable than oak grown in Britain.

 Wainscoting is still a popular panelling style today.